thesofakillers/thesofakillers.github.io/content/posts/culture.md

 (

 - implications for the question of "how do we find meaning after work
-- After singularity, when there will no longer be work to do, people will be drawn to cities no longer for career reasons but purely for experience, vibe and your other typical reasons which are usually more culture related
+- Consider cities after the singularity.
+Today, we flock to urban centers for careers, opportunities, economic necessity.
+Tomorrow, freed from such constraints, we'll be drawn by something else entirely: the vibe, the scene, the particular cultural texture that makes Rome different from Zurich, that makes your neighborhood bar irreplaceable despite serving the same beer as everywhere else, that makes a language feel like an intrinsic part of who you are rather than just a means of communication.
-- what motivates me
+- what motivates me: i think we'll be able to gradually take our foot off the gas of the science machine as we get closer to science completeness, and ease into culture-max.
+I take pleasure in impactfully moving us towards that direction of fluorishing. and i also let this motivate my hobbies and interests.
-- what to do for culture today -- avoid globalisation into monoculture, protect culture, engage in it, create it, curate it. cultural output not automatically good quality. beauty in eye of beholder up to a certain extent. be cool to study this. maybe after the singularity
+- what to do for culture today -- avoid globalisation into monoculture, Resist the flattening, protect culture, engage in it, create it, curate it. cultural output not automatically good quality. beauty in eye of beholder up to a certain extent. be cool to study this. maybe after the singularity.

 )

 ## Appendix